ColOfAbRiX/the-road-to-fp/02_objects.md

 Estimated reading time: 4 minutes

-A little refresher on what Scala companion objects are.
+This chapter is a little refresher on what the Scala `object` keyword does.
 You can complement this page with a well written [full article here][1].

+## Singleton objects

 Scala classes cannot have static variables or methods.
 Instead a Scala class can have what is called a _singleton object_ which is a special instance of a class that the compiler guarantees to be